sjmeijer/CNPROG/README.md

 # CNPROG
-An open source Q&amp;A(question and answer) eco-system
+An open source web-based Q&amp;A system